curvegrid/go-ethereum-wiki/JavaScript-Console.md

 ***

-#### admin.suggestPeer
+#### admin.addPeer

-    admin.suggestPeer(nodeURL)
+    admin.addPeer(nodeURL)

-Pass a `nodeURL` to suggest a new peer to the network.
-The `nodeURL`need to be in a [enode url format](https://github.com/ethereum/wiki/wiki/enode-url-format).
+Pass a `nodeURL` to connect a to a peer on the network.
+The `nodeURL` needs to be in [enode URL format](https://github.com/ethereum/wiki/wiki/enode-url-format). geth will maintain the connection until it shuts down and attempt to reconnect if the connection drops intermittently.

-You can find out your own enode by using [nodeInfo](#adminnodeinfo) or looking at the logs when the node boots up e.g.:
+You can find out your own node URL by using [nodeInfo](#adminnodeinfo) or looking at the logs when the node boots up e.g.:

 ```
 [P2P Discovery] Listening, enode://6f8a80d14311c39f35f516fa664deaaaa13e85b2f7493f37f6144d86991ec012937307647bd3b9a82abe2974e1407241d54947bbb39763a4cac9f77166ad92a0@54.169.166.226:30303
 ```

-*Note*: there is good reason this function is called `suggestPeer` and not `addPeer` (as well as reason why `removePeer` is not available.
-It is ultimately the p2p server's discretion to connect and disconnect peers depending on number of factors.
-In normal cases however, when the number of maxpeers is not saturated and your suggested peer is well behaved and compatible, connection may even persist for a long time.

 ##### Returns